opfab/operatorfabric-core/services/core/thirds/README.md

 ```

 ##### sort

-Sorts an array or object's properties (first argument) using an optional field name (second argument) to sort the collection on this fields natural order
+sorts an array or some object's properties (first argument) using an optional field name (second argument) to sort the collection on this fields natural order.

-if no field argument is provided :
+If there is no field argument provided :

-* if the sorted structure is an array, the original order of the array is kept ;
+* for an array, the original order of the array is kept ;
-* if the sorted structure is an object, the structure is sorted by objects field name.
+* for an object, the structure is sorted by the object field name.

 ```